Latin America & the Caribbean

 Independent Study to investigate the cause of CKD

 A critical concern for the parties was to understand the cause of CKD through a credible and independent investigation.
 In a competitive process facilitated by the CAO, the dialogue participants together chose Boston University from a pool of nine highly qualified institutions to conduct an independent epidemiological scoping study.
 The Boston University team first conducted a Scoping Study in 2009 to summarize the available information on CKD in the region, identify data gaps, and recommend research activities to address those gaps.
-As follow up to the scoping study, the following six research activities have been completed or are in progress:
+As follow up to the scoping study, the following six research activities have been completed:

 · An Industrial Hygiene/Occupational Health Assessment (August 2010), which evaluated the potential hazards associated with chemicals and work practices at ISA;